 For many children, a field trip to Tampa Theatre marks their first visit to the majestic movie palace and can spark a lifelong interest in the historic gem.
-The Theatre hosts 30,000 students each year for educational programs, tours and summer camps, all of which make up a vital part of Tampa Theatre’s mission to entertain, educate and enlighten the community.
+The Theatre hosts tens of thousands of students each year for educational programs, tours and summer camps, all of which make up a vital part of Tampa Theatre’s mission to entertain, educate and enlighten the community.

 Each summer, Tampa Theatre’s historic auditorium lights up with young filmmakers working together to produce their visions on-screen.

 Campers entering grades 3-12 work in small groups to learn the creative process of digital filmmaking, from brainstorming, storyboarding, and scriptwriting to filming, lighting and editing.
 All of the necessary equipment is provided, including cameras, lights, sound equipment, Mac computers and software.
-By the end of the filmmaking session, each production team will have a 3-5 minute movie to showcase.
+By the end of the session, each production team will have a 3-5 minute movie to showcase.